dev-paulgdavis/pangea/README.md

 # pangea
 A repo of code i used with Pangea with Django to store my database credentials and provides an example of how to share an API key across different models inside the Django app.
+Ref to this URL for more information: https://github.com/pangeacyber/pangea-python